macabroaff/djangobook/appendixD.rst

 This is the ID, as an integer, of the current site in the ``django_site`` database table.
 It is used so that application data can hook into specific site(s) and a single database can manage content for multiple sites.
-See Chapter 16.
+Ver Capítulo 16.

 TEMPLATE_CONTEXT_PROCESSORS
 ---------------------------